yannvon/road-segmentation/README.md

 Alternatively a standard environment with **Tensorflow 1.12**, **Keras 2.2.4** and **OpenCV** installed should work.

-> Note that since we ran our code in an AWS Deep Learning AMI 20.0, the requirements file is somewhat unnecessarily large.

 We have used EC2 instances on AWS, as well as Kaggle Kernels to run our code.
-If you are interested you will find exact information on how to use these resources in the Appendix at the end of this document.
+If you are interested you will find exact information on how to use these resources in the Appendix at the end of this document, though it was mostly meant as a reference for ourselves.

 Finally the provided `run.py` script can either use pre-trained weights (done by default), or train from scratch by setting `retrain=True`.
 The `submission.csv` file as well as many other images, with mask, errors etc. will be automatically created.